agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 Then called in the template with:

 {% highlight ruby %}
-<%= downloads_count %>
+<%= current_score %>
 {% endhighlight %}

-The example is taken from the excellent [lotus guide about helpers](http://lotusrb.org/guides/helpers/overview/).

 Lotus counterpart to Rails's custom helpers is based on plain Ruby and well explained [in its dedicated guides section](http://lotusrb.org/guides/helpers/custom-helpers/).
 If you have larger more complex custom helpers you can still adopt the [intention revealing helpers](http://teotti.com/building-intention-revealing-ruby-on-rails-helpers/) strategy.

 ## Final thoughts

-Lotus isn't an overnight hack--it's been under development for over one year, people are using it in production and you can see passion and attention to detail in its modular design, automated tests, and [documentation](http://lotusrb.org/guides).
+Lotus isn't an overnight hack--it's been under development for over one year, its semantic versioned API is stable, people are using it in production and you can see passion and attention to detail in its modular design, automated tests, and [documentation](http://lotusrb.org/guides).

-Lotus and regular Rails excel in different areas and you need to understand the one you care about.
+Lotus and regular Rails excel in different areas knowing what your application needs is critical.

-*Are you expanding a proof of concept Rails app turned in to a money making product*?
-You're better off ditching large plugins and proceed with component based Rails architecture. *Are you starting a new product that will be under development for the next 10 months?* Evaluate Lotus. *2 months?* Determine the initial amount of complexity and see if Rails conventions fit or not. *A prototype?* Have you read my article at all?
+If are working on a production Rails application before thinking to migrate it to Lotus evaluate [component based architecture](http://teotti.com/component-based-rails-architecture-primer/).

+Before committing to Lotus check for outstanding [github issues](https://github.com/lotus/lotus/issues) some might be blocking you.
+Keep in mind that as of 27th June 2015 there is no asset management (scheduled to be included in 0.5.0).

 I hope the article has sparkled interest in what Lotus has to offer.
 I only scratched the surface and skipped topics like [testing](http://lotusrb.org/guides/actions/testing/), [caching](http://lotusrb.org/guides/actions/http-caching/), [migrations](http://lotusrb.org/guides/migrations/overview/), [sessions](http://lotusrb.org/guides/actions/sessions/) all covered in detail in Lotus excellent guides.